grantbw4/election-blog/content/post/2024-10-30-week-9-final-prediction/index.md

 Using national-level polling average data since 1968 from [FiveThirtyEight](https://projects.fivethirtyeight.com/polls/), I will construct a model that uses the following polling features to predict the national two-party vote share.

 - Polling average for the Republican candidate within a state in each of the ten most recent weeks
-- Polling average for the Republican candidate within a state in each of the ten most recent weeks
+- Polling average for the Democratic candidate within a state in each of the ten most recent weeks

 I am opting to only consider the polling averages within the last ten weeks of the campaign rather than the entirety of the campaign as I believe these to be most predictive of the ultimate election outcome.
 I am concerned that introducing averages from earlier periods would lead to overfitting, and, considering the unique candidate swap of 2024, I do not believe Biden nor Harris's polling averages from the stage in the election before Harris could establish a proper campaign strategy are informative.
 These averages also occur after both parties have held their respective conventions and show the leanings of a more settled electorate.
 I will also be rescaling all polling averages so that the two-party vote share sums to 100.
+After doing this, I will only use Democratic polls to create a model (which is possible because Republican two-party vote share is just 100 - Democratic two-party vote share).

 While there are a number of fundamental and economic covariates I considered exploring (whether a candidate is only a party incumbent, GDP growth in the second quarter of the election year, RDPI growth in the second quarter of the election year, unemployment rate in the second quarter of the election year, June approval rating, etc.), I found that my forecasts were highly variable depending on which fundamental variables I decided to include.
 It is my belief that many of the trends explained by fundamental variables (incumbency bias, high growth is good for candidates, high inflation is bad for candidates, etc.) is already baked into the polls, so I will focus on constructing a polls-only model.

-We will train separate two-party vote share models for both the Republicans and Democrats, and then apply this model to our 2024 data to generate predictions.
+We will train a two-party vote share model for to predice Democratic vote share, and then apply this model to our 2024 data to generate predictions.

 First, I want to assess whether modern national polls are systematically more accurate than older polls.